XenonDB/ManaMetal-NewHorizons_config/README.md

 # ManaMetal-NewHorizons_config

-config files for modpack "ManaMetal-NewHorizons"
+Here are config files for ManaMetal-NewHorizons.

+You can post new issue here if you encounter any problem or submit translation for questing text/item tips.